matcool/gd-mod-example/Tutorial.md

 # Tutorial

+*(if you notice any mistakes in this document feel free to let me know)*

 This assumes you have at least some knowledge of C++. **You should not jump into GD Modding with little to no c++ or programming knowledge**. that is dumb bad idea.
 You can follow online tutorials such as [learncpp](https://www.learncpp.com/) and others easily found on google on how to learn C++

+This tutorial also makes use of CMake, which will be helpful to know about \
+See https://cmake.org/cmake/help/latest/guide/tutorial/index.html for a tutorial

-Also note this entire tutorial focuses on modding the game with C++ (mostly focusing on the Windows version, too), however, theoretically any language can be used, but specially those that can compile into native binaries and interact with low level mechanics, such as C, Rust, Zig or even straight up ASM.
+Note that this entire tutorial focuses on modding the game with C++ (mostly focusing on the Windows version, too), however, theoretically any language can be used, but specially those that can compile into native binaries and interact with low level mechanics, such as C, Rust, Zig or even straight up ASM.

 - [How do mods work](#how-do-mods-work)
     - [Mods in the future](#mods-in-the-future)